hypervel/hypervel.org/docs/docs/authentication.md

 ### Database Considerations

-By default, Laravel Hyperf includes an `App\Models\User` [Eloquent model](/docs/eloquent) in your `app/Models` directory.
+By default, Hypervel includes an `App\Models\User` [Eloquent model](/docs/eloquent) in your `app/Models` directory.
 This model may be used with the default Eloquent authentication driver.

-If your application is not using Eloquent, you may use the `database` authentication provider which uses the Laravel Hyperf query builder.
+If your application is not using Eloquent, you may use the `database` authentication provider which uses the Hypervel query builder.

 When building the database schema for the `App\Models\User` model, make sure the password column is at least 60 characters in length.
-Of course, the `users` table migration that is included in new Laravel Hyperf applications already creates a column that exceeds this length.
+Of course, the `users` table migration that is included in new Hypervel applications already creates a column that exceeds this length.

-> `remember_token` is not implemented in Laravel Hyperf by default.
+> `remember_token` is not implemented in Hypervel by default.

 ## Authentication Quickstart